Skip to main content

 Cognitive-behavioral therapy (CBT)

-The gold standard for childhood anxiety.
-CBT helps children identify anxious thoughts (“Everyone will laugh at me”), evaluate whether those thoughts are accurate, and practice more balanced thinking.
-For children, this is done through stories, games, worksheets, and gradual exposure to feared situations.
-A landmark study found that 60% of children with anxiety disorders were diagnosis-free after CBT treatment (Walkup et al., 2008, New England Journal of Medicine, DOI: 10.1056/NEJMoa0804633).
+The most effective treatment for childhood anxiety.
+CBT helps your child spot anxious thoughts (“Everyone will laugh at me”), check whether those thoughts are really true, and practice more balanced thinking.
+For kids, this happens through stories, games, worksheets, and gradually facing feared situations.
+A major study found that 60% of children with anxiety disorders were diagnosis-free after CBT (Walkup et al., 2008, New England Journal of Medicine, DOI: 10.1056/NEJMoa0804633).

 Play therapy

-Especially effective for younger children (ages 3 to 8) who cannot yet articulate their feelings verbally.
-Through play—dolls, sand trays, art, puppets—children express and process emotions that words cannot reach.
-A trained play therapist knows how to follow the child's lead and gently guide the play toward specific goals.
+Especially helpful for younger children (ages 3 to 8) who cannot yet put their feelings into words.
+Through play—dolls, sand trays, art, puppets—children express and work through emotions that words cannot reach.
+A trained play therapist knows how to follow your child's lead and gently steer the play toward specific goals.

 Parent-based treatment

-For some children, especially younger ones, the most effective approach is working directly with parents.
-Programs like SPACE (Supportive Parenting for Anxious Childhood Emotions) teach parents to reduce accommodation behaviors and respond to anxiety in ways that build the child's resilience.
-Studies show this approach can be as effective as child-directed CBT (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).
+For some children, especially younger ones, the most effective approach is actually working with you, the parent.
+Programs like SPACE (Supportive Parenting for Anxious Childhood Emotions) teach you how to reduce accommodation and respond to anxiety in ways that build your child's resilience.
+Research shows this can be as effective as child-directed CBT (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).

 How Do You Talk to Your Child About Getting Help?

-This conversation does not need to be heavy or frightening.
-Frame it in language your child can understand, and lead with normalizing.
+This conversation does not need to be heavy or scary.
+Use language your child understands, and lead by making it feel normal.

 “You know how when your tooth hurts, we go to the dentist?
 Well, sometimes our feelings can hurt too, and there are special helpers who know all about big feelings and how to make them feel smaller.”